New Guinea campaign: Allied defence of Milne Bay

 While it was beyond MacArthur's capabilities to deny Buna to the Japanese, the same could not be said of Milne Bay, which was easily accessible by Allied naval forces.
 In early June, US Army engineers, Australian infantry and an anti-aircraft battery were landed at Gili Gili, and work was begun on an airfield.
 By 22 August, about 8,500 Australians and 1,300 Americans were on site.
 The Japanese arrived and the 25 August – 7 September Battle of Milne Bay was underway.
-Historian Samuel Eliot Morison summed up the results this way:
+Morison sums up the results this way:

 The D'Entrecasteaux Islands lie directly off the northeast coast of the lower portion of the Papuan peninsula.
 The westernmost island of this group, Goodenough, had been occupied in August 1942 by 353 stranded troops from bombed Japanese landing craft.
 The destroyer Yayoi, sent to recover these men, was bombed and sunk on 11 September.
 A force of 800 Australian troops landed on 22 October on either side of the Japanese position.
 Beleaguered, the survivors of the Japanese garrison were evacuated by submarine on the night of 26 October.
 The Allies proceeded to turn the island into an air base.